TheLancashireman/Joat/README.md

 provides a compatibility layer, but for accuracy it is better to use the raw ticks.
 Time measurement is passive (no interrupts), which means you have to read the time every 4 ms or less.
 That is not usually a problem.
-Time is monotonically increasing using a 64-bit variable, which is good for the naxt 36000 years :-) But of course you can truncate the value to 32 bits or even less if you want.
+Time is monotonically increasing using a 64-bit variable, which is good for the next 36000 years :-) But of course you can truncate the value to 32 bits or even less if you want.

 Two buttons control the operation.
 The buttons are both connected to analogue pin 6 via resistors.
 With no buttons pressed, the intput voltage is about 5v.
 With button 1 pressed the level drops to about 2.5v.